EarlGlynn/Kansas-School-Finance/README.md

-# Kansas-School-Finance
+# Kansas School Finance

-Analysis of Kansas School Finance Data
+Analysis of Kansas School Finance data from the Kansas Department of Education.

-See articles on watchdoglab.substack.com
+See related articles on [watchdoglab.substack.com](https://watchdoglab.substack.com/)